vincentclaes/stepview/README.md

 ## Usage

-    stepview --help
+    $ stepview --help
         Usage: stepview [OPTIONS]

         Options:
           --profile TEXT        specify the aws profile you want to use as a comma seperated string.
-For example '--
+For example '--profile
-                                          profile profile1,profile2,profile3,...'
+                                profile1,profile2,profile3,...'  [default: default]
-                                          [required]
           --period TEXT         specify the time period for which you wish to look back.
-You can choose from the
-                                          values: "minute, hour, today, day, week,
-                                          month, year"   [default: day]
+You can choose from the values: minute, hour, today, day, week, month, year  [default: day] --verbose             use --verbose to set verbose logging.
+          --install-completion  Install completion for the current shell.
+          --show-completion     Show completion for the current shell, to copy it or customize the installation.
           --help                Show this message and exit.

 ## Example